-- 1 Click a rectangle or square.

-- 2 Click one of the following buttons on the property bar:

-- Round corner produces a curved corner

-- Chamfered corner / replaces a corner with a flat edge - 3 Type values in the Corner radius areas on the property bar. - 4 Click Apply.
+- 1 Click a rectangle or square. - 2 Click one of the following buttons on the property bar: - Round corner produces a curved corner - Scalloped corner replaces a corner with an edge that has a curved notch - ullet Chamfered corner ullet replaces a corner with a flat edge - 3 Type values in the Corner radius areas on the property bar. - 4 Click Apply.